• Skip to primary navigation

 The chicken thighs will take approximately 30 minutes to roast and result in a crispy, golden exterior which will compliment the coconut curry sauce.

 Preparing the coconut curry sauce - while the chicken is roasting, do not waste time waiting for the thighs to cook.
 Now is the perfect time to get the curry sauce in action.
-Start by sauteing the onion, scallion and garlic until slightly golden then add your ginger.
+Start by sauteing the onion, scallion, garlic and ginger until soft and translucent.

 The ginger adds an element of warmth, using only 1 teaspoon of grated ginger, ground will do.
 Try not to go over the measurement listed because this may overpower the coconut sauce.

-Herbs and coconut milk - full fat coconut milk which is thicker in texture is used to make the sauce.
+Herbs and coconut milk - full fat coconut milk which is thicker in texture along with some shado beni and fresh thyme is used to make the sauce.
 If you are conscious of extra calories/fat feel free to use light coconut milk.

-Simmering - the chicken can simmer for 10-12 minutes will the sauce takes on the flavours from the herbs and curry.
+Simmering - the chicken can simmer for roughly 5 minutes and the sauce will take on the flavours from the herbs and curry.
 DO NOT COVER THE PAN or this will result in the chicken skin becoming moist from the steam.

 This recipe is best served immediately, if left until the next day the chicken will loose it's crispy exterior